druidalabs/havefunhub/README.md

 ### Events
-Replace {eventId} by your current id; for example 30
+Replace {eventId} by your current id; for example 30, and {username} for your current username for example Gary.
 #### GET
 The below code will show events that are happening at any time:
 ```javascript